chemch/LockettVesp/README.md

 # Summary
-The LockettVesp Range (LVR) is a free-for-use cyber operations simulator for training and development.
-The range consists of over 75 virtualized devices configured to emulate an enterprise network.
-There are a few methods by which you can use the LVR.
+Lockett Vesp is a non-profit cyber security emulator built for educational purposes.
+It is a training platform that consists of a vast collection of virtual machines configured to operate like an enterprise network.
+Because it is a sandbox environment it can be fully reverted, altered or destroyed with no real harm to any production infrastructure.
+Students can leverage Lockett Vesp to learn basic cyber security principles as well as get practice on industry standard and open source tools.

-* **Training Sorties** - Interactive challenges ranging a wide spectrum of cyber security domains
+The following are various offerings that members can sign up for (at no cost):
-* **TTP Development** - Dedicated range time for developing tactics, techniques and procedures
+* **The Gauntlent** - Interactive cyber challenges ranging a variety of security related topics
-* **Blue vs Red** - Live CTF events in which defensive and offensive security teams strive to control critical assets
+* **War** - Timed competitions involving offensive and defensive security teams working towards stated objectives
-* **Offline Deployment** - Download and install the LVR on your own infrastructure for offline access
+* **Open World** - Free reign to test tactics and techniques in a safe yet realistic environment

 # References